 The Next Step

-Once a referral to the PSU takes place it will be triaged and advice may be given particularly for Level 2 concerns.
-For all referrals, the PSU will request that a Performance Support Framework is completed.
-Following triage and where appropriate, the trainee may be assigned a Clinical Case Manager, and will be invited to a meeting or to take part in a telephone call to discuss the concerns raised .
+Once a referral to the PSW takes place it will be triaged and advice may be given particularly for Level 2 concerns.
+For all referrals, the PSW will request that a Full referral Frame-work is completed.
+Following triage and where appropriate, the trainee may be assigned a Clinical or Non-clinical Case Manager, and will be invited to a meeting or to take part in a telephone call to discuss the reasons for referral.
 All discussions will be documented.
-An example of the items discussed in the review meetings can be seen in Appendix 2 of the Professional Support for Doctors in Training Guidance, the PSU will undertake a further process of review and development of an action plan.
+An example of the items discussed in the review meetings can be seen in Appendix 2 of the Professional Support and Well-being Policy, the PSW will undertake a further process of review and development of an action plan.

 Following the meeting we will write to the trainee outlining the notes of the meeting, advice given, support offered and plan agreed.
 We will also request that a 'Consent Form' is completed, which will protect confidentiality and provide consent to share the information with named parties.
 On request we will keep certain details of the meeting confidential, providing it is not in breach of personal or patient safety.